 Handling and Braking

-Reviewers praise the Mazda3’s precise breaking and steering, which increases the Mazda3’s stability when braking and cornering.
+Reviewers praise the Mazda3’s precise braking and steering, which increases the Mazda3’s stability when cornering.
 However, reviewers have a few complaints.
 They say it understeers and that the manual transmission has an overaggressive throttle, making the drive less smooth.